codeRIT/hackathon-manager/README.md

 6. Visit http://localhost:3000/apply, create an account, and complete an application

-7. In another bash window, promote your user to an director
+7. In another bash window, promote your user to a director

 ```bash
 $ cd hackathon-manager